msosav/msosav/README.md

 <br clear="both">

-<p align="center">I'm a dedicated computer science student, enthusiastic about crafting high-quality software solutions with a focus on clean code practices and the implementation of Continuous Integration/Continuous Deployment (CI/CD) pipelines.
+<p align="center">I'm a dedicated computer science student, enthusiastic about crafting high-quality software solutions with a focus on clean code practices and the implementation of Continuous Integration/Continuous Delivery (CI/CD) pipelines.
 Outside of my academic pursuits, I also enjoy exploring cybersecurity as a hobby, actively seeking opportunities to enhance my understanding of security concepts and practices.</p>

 <br clear="both">